Environmental and

 • Gas Cloud Imaging Camera (GCI)

-At our Lake Dallas storage and compression facility, we piloted UGLD technology that utilizes ultra-sensitive acoustic sensors to continuously monitor areas for ultrasound generated from the release of pressurized gas, and we installed FLIR cameras at our wellheads to continuously monitor for leaks.
+At our Lake Dallas storage and compression facility, we piloted UGLD technology that utilizes ultra-sensitive acoustic sensors to continuously monitor areas for ultrasound generated from pressurized gas release.
+We also installed FLIR cameras at our wellheads to continuously monitor for leaks.
 These technologies provide immediate leak warnings, enabling a rapid response and providing both safety and environmental benefits.
-In fiscal year 2022, we began a multi-year process to install similar detection and monitoring systems at our other storage and compression facilities.

 Recompression